OleksiiMelentiev/qa_agentic/instructions/03-create-tests-instruction.md

 ## Assumptions for AI:

 * The test_cases/ directory exists and contains the specified JSON file named <Jira-Ticket>.json.
-* The browser output .json files are located in the browser_use_output directory.
+* The browser output .json files in browser_use_output/ are provided only as additional context for the AI and must NOT be included, imported, or referenced in the generated test files.
 * The structure of the test_cases/<Jira-Ticket>.json file is an array of objects, each with a name property.
-* The structure of the <test_case_name>.json browser output files is consistent and understandable for mapping to Playwright actions.
-You may need to provide the AI with a schema or examples of this structure.
+* The structure of the <test_case_name>.json browser output files is consistent and understandable for mapping to Playwright actions, but again, these files are for AI context only.
 * The AI has access to a Playwright-specific knowledge base to correctly translate different types of browser interactions into appropriate Playwright API calls (e.g., click(), fill(), goto(), expect(), locator()).
 * The AI should proceed immediately to generate and save the Playwright test file for all test cases found, without asking for further user confirmation

 ## Error Handling (AI Considerations):

 * Handle cases where <Jira-Ticket>.json does not exist in test_cases/.
-* Handle cases where a browser_use_output/<test_case_name>.json file is missing or corrupted.
 * Provide informative feedback to the user in case of errors.

 Example of Browser Output Structure (for AI understanding):